 30115.10g—U.S. Debit Card

-The U.S. Debit Card is a Europay, MasterCard or Visa (EMV) chip/magnetic strip enabled bankcard that can be used by federal agencies to make payments to individual recipients.
-Agencies can load the card with any amount of value (up to the limits established by the agency due to their specific program requirements) before issuing it to a recipient.
+The U.S. Debit Card is a Europay, MasterCard or Visa (EMV) chip/magnetic strip enabled bankcard that can be used by federal entities to make payments to individual recipients.
+Federal entities can load the card with any amount of value (up to the limits established by the federal entity due to their specific program requirements) before issuing it to a recipient.
 Once issued to the recipient, the recipient can use the card to access cash at automated teller machines or to make purchases at point-of-sale locations.
 The card can be used as a disposable payment mechanism that can be discarded after a fixed amount is spent by the recipient.
-The card also can be used as a reloadable payment mechanism if the agency wishes to make multiple payments to the recipient on the card.
-Agencies can use the U.S. Debit Card to replace third-party drafts and cash for any payment except benefit payments, and/or where instant issuance is necessary, such as payments for disaster relief.
+The card also can be used as a reloadable payment mechanism if the federal entity wishes to make multiple payments to the recipient on the card.
+Federal entities can use the U.S. Debit Card to replace third-party drafts and cash for any payment except benefit payments, and/or where instant issuance is necessary, such as payments for disaster relief.
 For more information, see U.S. Debit Card.

 30115.10h—Same Day ACH